Today I faced an issue with the standard cPanel redirects not working with Magento running on litespeed.

 </frontend>

-3. Save your local.xml file, and flush all of your caches.
+3. Save your local.xml file

 Magento should no longer write logs to these tables.